nufsatfarooque/BitFest_Hackathon/README.md

 # Challenge 1
 # Banglish to Bengali Translator

-This repository contains `challenge1.ipynb`, a notebook that trains a Banglish-to-Bengali transliteration model using Facebook mBART.
+The Challenge1 Folder in the repository contains `challenge1.ipynb`, a notebook that trains a Banglish-to-Bengali transliteration model using Facebook mBART.
 The model is fine-tuned on Banglish-Bengali data for accurate transliteration.

 ## Features
 - Preprocesses Banglish text.